 The characteristics of planning scheme zoning are applicable to the determination of vacant land which will be subject to the rate applicable to residential land.
 The vacant land affected by this rate is that which is zoned residential under the Victorian Local Council Planning Scheme.
 The classification of land which is improved will be determined by the occupation of that land, and have reference to the planning scheme zoning.

-The types of buildings on the land within this differential rate are all buildings already on the land or which will be constructed prior to the expiry of the 2016/17 financial year.
+The types of buildings on the land within this differential rate are all buildings which are now constructed on the land or which will be constructed prior to the expiry of the 2017/18 financial year.